COSC3020/tsp-local-search-Powerfuljackell-2/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.
+Given that it iterates over each value, swapping as it goings, specifically the do-while loop, I believe that my time complexity would be $\Theta(n^3)$ depnding on input and how quickly if(current_distance < best_distance) fails
+I will note, I wish that I could have utilized a goto as that would stop the need to check improvementMade twice per loop.
+In regards to memory complexity worst case would be $\Theta(n^2 + n)$ or $\Theta(n^2)$ as you need to store the values of the distance matrix and the path contained within.
+Thankfully javascript has built in garbage collection to prevent any leaks from occuring.